Kilala the demon cat

 You can read about my participation in the teams matches here.

-All through the day Dana had been a champ!
+All through the day our kid's been a champ!
 She had talked and played with Marli, grandad, Kaijuu, Michel, Christa and with a few kendoka.
 By the time I was ready for the team matches she'd fallen asleep in Marli's lap, being completely worn out.
 This is why I decided to pack up and get changed right after the match.
 I thanked my opponent, did a quick review with my team mates and headed for the dressing room.

 We went home with Kaijuu (Kris and Tiamat hitched a ride with Peter), so Marli could get a tour of his new digs.
 I was also completely worn out, falling asleep at least once.
 Odd, how a busy day with only one real fight could wear me out so profoundly.